 More people in Toronto are choosing cycling as their main mode of transportation than ever before.
-In fact, more than half of Torotonians cycle, with the latest figures showing that 32.6% more people started cycling between 2001 and 2006.
+In fact, more than half of Torontonians cycle, with the latest figures showing that 32.6% more people started cycling between 2001 and 2006.
 As you can imagine, these numbers have only risen since then.

 However, what this also means is that the likelihood of crashes and incidents between cyclists and motorists is also on the rise.
 In 2013, the latest year with available statistics, 25 people died as the result of fatal collisions between a bicycle and car.

-While the density of bike lanes across the city are increasing, unfortunately this isn’t enough to ensure everyone is safe on their journeys.
+While the density of bike lanes across the city is increasing, this isn’t enough to ensure everyone is safe on their journeys.
 And since the difference between a fatality and an avoided collision is often forced into the hands of those behind the wheel, we decided to put together a handy list to help motorists navigate the busy city streets.

 In order to share the road safely, cyclists and motorists must be able to communicate with each other non-verbally.
-While cars have the advantage of using indicator and brake lights, cyclists must rely on hand signals.
+While cars have the advantage of using their indicator and brake lights, cyclists must rely on hand signals.
 As a driver, understanding these signals could be the difference between a road incident and a comfortable experience.

-For a left turn: left arm out
+For a left turn: left arm out.

-For a right turn: left arm out and raised up in the air, with the palm facing forwards or, alternatively, right arm out
+For a right turn: left arm out and raised up in the air, with the palm facing forwards or, alternatively, right arm out.

 Motorists are required to give cyclists a one-metre gap when passing, where practical.
-Failure to do so many result in a fine between $60 and $500, plus an additional two demerit points on the driver’s record.
+Failure to do so may result in a fine between $60 and $500, plus an additional two demerit points on the driver’s record.
 It is recommended that drivers change lanes to pass where possible.

-Motorists are also reminded not to follow too closely behind cyclists, since they do not have brake lights to warn you that they are stopping.
+Motorists are also reminded not to follow too closely behind cyclists since they do not have brake lights to warn you that they are stopping.